Before setting up an Identity Injection policy, you need to know the following about your Web application:

 Does it require an authentication header?
 Does this header need just the username or does it also need the password?

 Does it use a custom header with custom names (x-names)?
 If so, you need to know their names and their expected values.

 Does the custom header require any custom names (x-names) with tags?
 If so, gather this information.

 Does the application expect specific values in the query string of the URL?
 If so, gather this information.

 After gathering the information, you need to determine whether you need to create one policy with one rule, one policy with multiple rules, or multiple policies.
 If you have multiple applications that require the same type of authentication header, you might want to create an authentication header policy and separate policies for the application-specific information.
 You can then enable both the authentication header policy and the application-specific policy for the resource that is protecting the application.
-You must design your policies so that the application receives just what it needs.
-It must not inject custom names and values it does not use.
+You should design your policies so that the application receives just what it needs.
+It should not inject custom names and values it does not use.

-Everything defined in a policy is injected into the header, even if the values are empty because Access Manager could not obtain the value for the item.
+Everything defined in a policy is injected into the header, even if the values are empty because the Access Manager could not obtain the value for the item.
 For some applications, this is still useful information and the application uses it to make access decisions.